Having a niche when you go self-employed is generally considered very wise. It makes marketing far easier and gives your business focus.

 I don’t come from a heterosexist perspective.
 I reckon similar issues face self-employed men and women, whether we’re single or married and whether we’re in same-sex or different-sex relationships.
 I love sisterhood and I also love brotherhood and I love it when men and women support each other in shared peoplehood.

 When I dropped the female focus, I dropped the red herring aspect of my niche.
 I did not drop the concept of niche.
 I did not decide to “work with everyone”.
 I remain a strong advocate of niche.
 It’s just about getting your niche right.

 So, if you’re playing with the concept of niche, make a list of the characteristics that you reckon your ideal clients (or your Tribe as I’d call them) might share.
 Then, put them in order of importance – from your perspective and from your Tribe’s perspective.
 What do these people strongly identify with?
 What do you passionately care about?

-Build your niche business around the most significant characteristics; the one which have your ideal clients say, “Hell yes, that’s who I am!” and which feel like you pursuing your greatest calling.
+Build your niche business around the most significant characteristics; the ones which have your ideal clients saying, “Hell yes, that’s who I am!” and which feel like you pursuing your greatest calling.

 And leave a comment below, let us know about your adventures in niching – when it’s felt like an awkward fit, when you’ve pursued red herring characteristics, and when it’s felt just right.

 Launching in October 2012, I’ll be hosting a series of lunch time get-togethers in London for coaches, holistic practitioners and other passion-led service providers (female AND male!)
 The intention is to connect like-minded community, share practical business tips and support each other’s businesses.

 More details to come; for now, please leave a comment below with whether you would prefer these to take place on a WEEKDAY or a SATURDAY.
 The results of the poll will make my final decision!